The Best Places to Travel Solo this year

-There are few road trips I have taken that have been relaxing and calming as driving the Pacific Coast Highway 1 from San Francisco down to Los Angeles and onwards to San Diego.
-Southern California has a way of making you feel like time has no meaning and you can completely give yourself to the coastline.
+There are few road trips that have been relaxing and calming as driving the Pacific Coast Highway One.
+Southern California has a way of making you feel like time has escaped itself.
 Highlights include the charming Carmel-by-the-Sea and the beautiful town of Encinitas, a haven for vegan and veggie delights.

-Sri Lanka is quickly become a haven for solo travellers in search of sun, sand and surf.
-Some are even dubbing Sri Lanka “the next Bali” as the Indonesian island has now become overpopulated with resorts, day clubs and an endless stream of tourist visitors.
+Sri Lanka has quickly become a haven for solo travellers in search of sun, sand and surf.
+Some are even dubbing Sri Lanka “the next Bali”.
 Sri Lanka might just be your next answer to a solo escape, especially if you are in search of solitude.

-Arizona is another such destination where a road trip is not only a great way to see the State, but a necessity.
+Arizona is one of my favourites states in the US and the best way to experience it is by road.
 Starting from Phoenix, there is much to see in Arizona as you travel north toward the Grand Canyon and Page.
-Some lesser known highlights include the sleepy town of Scottsdale, which feels more like a desert oasis than nearby busy Phoenix.
-Jerome Ghost Town is a fun stop if you like exploring quirky places and of course the incredibly picturesque Antelope Canyon in Page is a must see.
+Some lesser-known highlights include the sleepy town of Scottsdale, a short drive from Phoenix.
+Jerome Ghost Town is another fun stop if you like exploring quirky places.
+Page is also a great destination and the gateway to Navajo Nation.

-One of my favourite solo trips of all time is one that keeps recurring, like a dream you get excited to experience time after time.
-Of all the country towns and villages I have visited in France, many of my favourite are lying in Provence.
-Summer is undeniably the best time of year to experience Provence, when the lavender and sunflower fields are in full bloom
+One of my favourite solo trips of all time is one that keeps recurring.
+Like a dream that keeps occurring, I keep running away to France.
+Of all the country towns and villages I have visited in France, many of my favourites are lying in Provence.
+Summer is undeniably the best time of year to experience Provence.
+This is when the lavender and sunflower fields are in full bloom.

-I’ve been dying to go to Malta for years since seeing a photo of the capital, Valletta, and realising this is a destination I need to explore before it becomes to popular.
+I’ve been dying to go to Malta for years since seeing a photo of the capital, Valletta.
 A little over a year ago I did just that, but for a fleeting visit that only lasted two days.
-Malta deserves at least a week of your time, especially in the summer when you can experience the way of life at a relaxed, enjoyable pace.
+Malta deserves at least a week of your time, especially in the summertime.
+This is when the country brings the typical Mediterranean vibe you’ve searched elsewhere for.